-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 A related query can be determined based on the related query being frequently submitted by users following the submission of the given search query.

-The query canonicalization system can also determine if the related query is a well-formed query.
+The query canonicalization system can also determine if the related query is well-formed.
 If it isn’t, then it can determine a well-formed variant of the related query.

 For example, in response to the submission of the given search query, a selectable version of the well-formed variant can be presented along with search results for the given query and, if selected, the well-formed variant (or the related query itself in some implementations) can be submitted as a search query and results for the well-formed variant (or the related query) then presented.